citp/privacy-policy-historical/i/in/int/intuitivesurgical.com.md

 Patients who are not candidates for non-robotic minimally invasive surgery are also not candidates for da Vinci® Surgery.
 Patients should talk to their doctor to decide if _da Vinci_ Surgery is right for them.
 Patients and doctors should review all available information on non-surgical and surgical options in order to make an informed decision.
 For Important Safety Information, including surgical risks, indications, and considerations and contraindications for use, please also refer to [http://www.intuitivesurgical.com/safety](http://www.intuitivesurgical.com/safety/).
 Unless otherwise noted, all people depicted are models.

-© 2014 Intuitive Surgical.
-All rights reserved.
-All product names are trademarks or registered trademarks of their respective holders.
+Product names are trademarks or registered trademarks of their respective holders.